 How to Reset Kia Airbag Light

-To find out why your Kia airbag light is on, you will need to read the airbag module's fault codes.
+You must read the airbag module’s fault codes to determine why your Kia airbag light is on.
 Reading codes from the airbag module is very easy.

 For this procedure, you will need an Airbag Scanner that works on Kia vehicles.